lruepke/FEM_lecture/sphinx/source/lecture1/example_3.rst

 Explore the solution and understand what controls the depth to which periodic varations in seafloor temperature are "felt" inside the sediments

-    - to which depth to seasonal, annual, and decadal variations propagate into the sediments?
+    - To which depth to seasonal, annual, and decadal variations propagate into the sediments?
     - Is there a phase shift between surface heat flow and temperature variations?